HowToDoInJava

-You may need custom serialization in java in may cases.
-For example, you have legacy java classes which you are not willing to modify for any reason.
+We may need custom serialization in java in many cases.
+For example, we have legacy java classes that we are not willing to modify for any reason.
 There can be some design constraints as well.
 Or even simply, the class is expected to be changed in future releases which could break the deserialization of previously serialized objects.

 1. Custom Serialization

-In most of cases, when you will customize java serialization, you will be writing the fields one by one – in a sequence.
-Its most common way to override default java serialization process.
+In most cases, when we will customize java serialization, you will write the fields one by one – in a sequence.
+It is the most common way to override default java serialization process.

 public class User implements Serializable {